 I always go back to albums and songs that I remember from my childhood because I think those are important times and things to pick up from songs and things that really resonate with you and one of these albums to me is Sweet Baby James by James Taylor.

 These albums and songs are timeless.
-I don’t know, like modern music, it just caters to this day in age; it’s not something to me, personally a lot of pop music is not something that I would, ten years down the line, sit downtown and listen to but where it’s like Norah Jones or James Taylor or Justin Vernon, it’s timeless music to me.
+I don’t know, like modern music, it just caters to this day in age; it’s not something to me; personally, a lot of pop music is not something that I would, ten years down the line, sit down and listen to.
+But where it’s like Norah Jones or James Taylor or Justin Vernon, it’s timeless music to me.

 I love the fact that you’re using your experiences throughout your life as somebody who’s real and can relate to people who go through that and there’s hope.

-Rosie: I feel like our society, my generation was so caught up in this such a connected to social media always.
-It’s just such a materialistic and ego-fueled society and I feel like we’re being starved of our true selves.
-Always feeling the need to post our lives and there’s so much pressure.
+Rosie: I feel like our society, my generation, is always so caught up in this connection to social media.
+It’s just such a materialistic and ego-fueled society, and I feel like we’re being starved of our true selves.
+Always feeling the need to post our lives, and there’s so much pressure.

 Oh yeah, yeah, yeah.
 My guilty pleasure is Post Malone.
 There you go.